Exhibition Opening: Flight Paths

 Roman mosaic panel, Museo Ostiense

-Flight Paths, an ambitious and timely exhibition, transforms the story of Rome's beloved (and much maligned) parakeets into a profound exploration of urban environments, planetary ecology, and the entangled histories connecting humans, birds, and cities across millennia.
+Flight Paths transforms the story of Rome's beloved (and much maligned) parakeets into an exploration of urban environments, planetary ecology, and the entangled histories connecting humans, birds, and cities across millennia.

-The exhibition begins with a remarkable moment in recent history: in 1999, more than one thousand parakeets arrived at Fiumicino Airport in large cages.
-Faced with this unexpected cargo, authorities made a fateful decision—they released the birds into the open air.
-Today, rose-ringed parakeets (Psittacula krameri) and monk parakeets (Myiopsitta monachus) have become an integral part of Rome's identity, filling the city's parks with their vibrant presence while raising urgent questions about adaptation, ecology, and coexistence.
+In 1999, more than one thousand parakeets arrived at Fiumicino Airport in large cages.
+Faced with this unexpected cargo, authorities released the birds into the open air.
+Today, rose-ringed parakeets (Psittacula krameri) and monk parakeets (Myiopsitta monachus) have become an integral part of Rome's identity, filling the city's parks with their presence while raising urgent questions about adaptation, ecology, and coexistence.

 At a moment when urban environments worldwide face rapid transformation, Flight Paths positions Rome as both illuminating case study and vital crossroads—a place where history, ecology, and imagination take flight.